PortaText/php-sdk/doc/PortaText-Command-Api-Summary.md

     \PortaText\Command\Api\PortaText\Command\ICommand PortaText\Command\Api\Summary::saveTo(string $filename)

-Used to export the blacklist to a CSV file on a GET.
+Used to export the summary to a CSV file on a GET.